ghc-proposals/ghc-proposals/README.rst

    solutions, none of which have that "aha" feeling of "this is the Right Way to solve this"; in that case we might delay rather than forge ahead regardless.

+-  *Does not create a language fork*.
+By a "fork" we mean

+  * It fails the test "Is this extension something that most people would be happy to enable, even if they don't want to use it?";
+  * And it also fails the test "Do we think there's a reasonable chance this extension will make it into a future language standard?"; that is, the proposal reflects the stylistic preferences of a subset of the Haskell community, rather than a consensus about the direction that (in the committee's judgement) we want to push the whole language.

+   The idea is that unless we can see a path to a point where everyone has the extension turned on, we're left with different groups of people using incompatible dialects of the language.
+A similar problem arises with extensions that are mutually incompatible.

 -  *Fit with the language.* If we just throw things into GHC willy-nilly, it will become a large ball of incoherent and